§ Trust Spanning Protocol (TSP) Specification

 for a bi-directional relationship.

-For details of relationship forming TSP control messages, please refer to Section 7.
-The following Sections 3.7 and 3.8 describes in more detail the operations required for sending and receiving TSP messages.
+For details of the relationship forming TSP control messages, please refer to Section 7.
+The following Sections 3.6 and 3.7 describes in detail the operations required for sending and receiving TSP messages.

 § Sender Procedure